DIY Butterfly House

-I made the original butterfly house from scraps of mahogany salvaged from a discarded pallet that was destined for the landfill.
-I really like the look of the weathered mahogany, and the lichens growing on the roof are an added bonus.
-The butterfly box looks right a home in our garden.
+The original butterfly house was made of mahogany scraps that were headed for the landfill.
+I really like how the wood weathered over the years, and the lichens growing on the roof are an added bonus.
+It looks right at home in the garden.

-Cedar, pine ad redwood are cheaper and easier to find than mahogany, and these are also good choices for building a butterfly house.
-Put out into the garden and left untreated, the wood will weather naturally to a warm silvery-gray color.
+Cedar, pine and redwood are also good choices for building a butterfly house.
+Put outside and left untreated, the wood will weather to a warm silvery-gray color.

-Here's how I made this simple butterfly house.
+Here's how I made this butterfly house.
 It is an easy weekend project that requires just a few pieces of wood and some common hand tools.
-Make two butterfly houses, and give one as gift to a gardening friend.
+Make two, and give one as a gift to a gardening friend.

 The Cutting List